tcspariwesh/gatling-tests-ecommerce-demo/java/README.md

-Gatling plugin for Maven - Java demo project
+Gatling plugin for Maven - Java ecommerce applcation load tests
 ============================================

 A simple showcase of a Maven project using the Gatling plugin for Maven.
 Refer to the plugin documentation